Tag: relationship

 ⏏️ Act

-It has been said by many that your checkbook (or bank transactions) shows where your is.
+It has been said by many that your checkbook (or bank transactions) shows where your heart is.
 Yet, if you give all your worldly wealth to evangelism, compassionate care, building funds, to a local , but you don’t give yourself, then are you where God has called you?
-Where do you shortcut yourself to God, and what small step will you take to fix it?
+Where do you shortcut giving yourself to God, and what small step will you take to fix it?

 As Lent begins, you may or may not be giving up something.
 Regardless, think through what God gave up and how that applies to your life.